Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 ### Design Notes
 - Logic and signal
   - signal is a function to set a flag on the current game logic list ( or signal list )
+  - Storage and linking way in json, the script can logics are connected by the id. in run time, they are bind by logic pointers
+  - loop
+    1. game state logic ( should close / mute )
+    2. timer
+    3. game content logic ( switch page, render entity, change new sprite)
+    4. script logics ( damage )
+    5. user inputs ( mouse key)

 ### Added
 - practice/demo_of_ImGui_Docking
 - CMakeList new subdirectory demo_of_ImGui_Docking